-A new pilot program for outdoor fitness trainers in Casey
+A program for outdoor fitness trainers in Casey

-Skip the Permit is a new pilot program which removes the permit process and fee for outdoor fitness trainers who use selected City of Casey Council reserves.
-Businesses participating in the pilot can submit an online form and begin fitness training straight away, avoiding the processing time and fees of the permit system.
-This new pilot is delivered by City of Casey under the Victorian Government's Automatic Approvals program.
+Skip the Permit is a program which removes the permit process and fee for outdoor fitness trainers who use selected City of Casey Council reserves.
+Businesses participating can submit an online form and begin fitness training straight away, avoiding the processing time and fees of the permit system.
+This new program is delivered by City of Casey under the Victorian Government's Automatic Approvals program.

 How can I participate?

 Read the information on this page and click 'Apply Now' when you are ready to proceed.
 You will be directed to Service Victoria to complete a short application form.
 Once this is submitted, you can begin using Council reserves straight away.
 There is no processing time and no fee.

 To apply for Skip the Permit, you'll need the following handy: